-Students with a documented disability may request a reasonable testing accommodation by submitting a written request along with supporting documentation to the Office of the Executive Vice President.
+Students with a documented disability may request a reasonable testing accommodation by submitting a written request along with supporting documentation to test.accommodation@mtsa.edu.
+These requests will be reviewed by the Office of the Executive Vice President.

 Supporting documentation includes the following: